 – Monitor and report project details to the project management, including progress, risks, and opportunities in a timely manner.

-- Ensure all changes to specifications, work scope and drawings are documented and updated.
+– Ensure all changes to specifications, jobs scope and drawings are documented and updated.

 – Define clear roles and responsibilities and deliverable requirements in terms of both scope and schedule to all the team members.

-- Review and be responsible for the labor force hours and the working time needed for completion.
+– Review and be responsible for the labor force hours and the job time needed for completion.

 – Monitor construction productivity and schedule performance and investigate reasons for less than satisfactory performance.